open-telemetry/oteps/text/0148-sampling-probability.md

 - *True population total*: the exact number of events in the frame, which may be unknown
 - *Estimated population total*: the estimated number of events in the frame, which is computed from the same.

 The sample size is always known after it is calculated, but the size may or may not be known ahead of time, depending on the design.
-The true population total cannot be inferred directly from the sample, but can (sometimes) be counted separately.
-The estimated population total is the expected value of the true population total.
+Probabilistic sampling schemes require that the estimated population total equals the expected value of the true population total.

 ### Adjusted sample count